 Clear Reporting Responsibilities for U.S. Trials

-Understand PI and site reporting obligations under U.S. regulations, including when adverse events must be reported to sponsors, IRBs, or other oversight bodies—and when documentation alone is appropriate.
+Understand PI and site reporting obligations under U.S. regulations, including when an adverse event has to go to the sponsor, the IRB, or another oversight body, and when documenting it is enough.

 Timelines, Triggers, and Decision Points

-Learn how reporting timelines are triggered, how seriousness and relatedness affect reporting expectations, and how to navigate gray areas without over- or under-reporting.
+Learn what starts a reporting clock, how seriousness and relatedness change what's expected, and how to work through the gray areas without over- or under-reporting.

 Built for Real-World Site Reporting